dunghieu/graphql-boilerplate/README.md

 A Full-Stack React Apollo Graphql Boilerplate written in Typescript.
 A scalable development that focus on performance and best practices.
 Easily plugable client or server code to build on top.

+## Why GraphQL?

+### GraphQL provides declarative, efficient data fetching

+GraphQL's declarative approach to data fetching provides significant performance and quality-of-life improvements over a REST API.
+REST API requires multiple dependent network requests, which can result in slower page loads and additional battery consumption on mobile devices.
+This logic is also difficult to reuse on other pages that display slightly different data.
+By using GraphQL, the page can obtain all of this data with a single query to a single endpoint.

+### GraphQL enables powerful tooling

+Thanks to GraphQL's strong typing and built-in support for introspection, developer tools for GraphQL are extremely powerful.
+These tools let you do things like:

+- Explore the full structure of a schema, complete with docstrings
+- Compose new operations with live validation and autocomplete
+- Register your schema with a management service that tracks and checks changes

+### Conclusion

+GraphQL's single greatest benefit is the developer experience.
+You can reduce these challenges considerably.
+GraphQL's declarative model helps you create a consistent, predictable API you can use across all of your clients.
+As you add, remove, and migrate backend data stores, that API doesn't change from the client's perspective.
+It's straightforward to add new types and fields to your API, and similarly straightforward for your clients to begin using those fields.
+This helps you design, develop, and deploy features quickly.

 ## Features

 ### Next Generation JavaScript with Typescript